Calcutta Youth Choir: History

 Former chief minister of West Bengal Buddhadeb Bhattacharya inaugurated the new building of the choir in South Calcutta on 29 December 2006.

-2 May 2008 in the birthday of Satyajit Ray, Calcutta Youth Choir celebrated 50 years anniversary at Rabindrasadan, Kolkata in presence of Manna Dey, sitting speaker of Parliament Somenath Chatterjee, Sabita Chowdury, Mayor of Kolkata Bikash Bhattacharia, Suchitra Mitra and others.
-Manna Dey and Sabita Chowdury participated in the song Janeywaleey Sipahi under the direction of Ruma Guha Thakurta.
+2 May 2008 in the birthday of Satyajit Ray, Calcutta Youth Choir celebrated 50 years anniversary at Rabindrasadan, Kolkata in presence of Manna Dey, sitting speaker of Parliament Somnath Chatterjee, Sabita Chowdhury, Mayor of Kolkata Bikash Ranjan Bhattacharya, Suchitra Mitra and others.
+Manna Dey and Sabita Chowdhury participated in the song Janeywaleey Sipahi under the direction of Ruma Guha Thakurta.

 16 September 2010, choir celebrated its 52nd anniversary where 6 members of Calcutta Youth Choir were honoured for performing regularly with the choir for more than 50 years by Ruma Guha Thakurta.

 9 April 2012, choir celebrated its 54th anniversary of Calcutta Youth Choir headed by Ruma Guha Thakurta.
 This was the last show Guha Thakurta was present and conducted the show.

 11 June 2013, choir celebrated its 55th anniversary of Calcutta Youth Choir.
 For the first time Ruma Guha Thakurta was not present in the Annual Show due to her deteriorating health condition.

 27 January 2013, the choir hosted a Dance and Music Festival held at the Uttarpara Jaikrishna Ground.
 This event showcased the true culture of Bengali music accompanied with folk dance.

 5 May 2013, the choir performed a collection of patriotic songs at the Gitanjali Stadium.

 23 January 2014, the choir made their next appearance at the Mother Teresa International Award Ceremony and performed various folk songs to keep the audience and dignitaries entertained.

 In May 2014, they also performed hit numbers at Pete Seeger's Tribute Concert at the Tollygunge Club.

 On 4 July and 17 October 2014 the choir performed in St. James’ School and on both the occasions and performed their trademark folk and mass songs.

 8 January 2015, the choir performed at Bhantala High School and entertained the crowd with their enthralling music.

 On 12 September 2015, the Calcutta Youth choir performed at the Golden Jubilee Celebration of Naragole Raj College in Midnapur.

 In July 2016, the choir performed at Rabindra Sadan to celebrate the birth anniversary of D.L.
 Roy, Atul Prasad Sen and Rajani Ratan Sen.

 On 30 December 2016, the Calcutta Youth Choir performed in a Sangeet Anusthan held in the district of Hedua.

 The Calcutta Youth Choir has performed at the Bangla Sangeet Mela organised by the Govt. of West Bengal on several occasions:

 9 April 2013, the choir participated in the Bangla Sangeet Mela held at the Rabitirtha Hall in Newtown.

 In February 2014, 17 February 2015 and 18 December 2016 the choir yet again performed at the historic Bangla Sangeet Mela organised by the Govt. of West Bengal and held at Rabindra Sadan.

 19 July 2015, the choir performed to celebrate the birth anniversary of D.L.
 Roy and Atul Prasad Sen at Rabindra Sadan.